Optical-Theory-Group/Hypothesis-Test-Based-Particle-Detection/README.md

 # Hypothesis Test-Based Particle Detection

-A Python-based particle detection and counting system for nanoparticle assay images using a mutliple hypothesis testing approach and information-theoretic model selection.
+A Python-based particle detection and counting system for nanoparticle assay images using a multiple-hypothesis testing approach and information-theoretic model selection.

 **Publication:** Details of the algorithm will be available upon publication.

-NB/ Whilst current implementation contains some RGB functionality, only the grayscale functionality has fully implemented and tested.
+NB/ Whilst current implementation contains some RGB functionality, only the grayscale functionality has been fully implemented and tested.
 Use RGB capabilities at your own peril.

 ## Description

-This project provides a comprehensive framework for detecting and counting fluorescent spots or scattering nanoparticles in microscopy images through a mutliple hypothesis testing approach.
+This project provides a comprehensive framework for detecting and counting fluorescent spots or scattering nanoparticles in microscopy images through a multiple-hypothesis testing approach.
 The system can:

 - **Generate synthetic test datasets** with configurable particle counts, PSF properties, and noise characteristics
 - **Analyze experimental or synthetic images** to detect and count particles
 - **Preprocess experimental data** by dividing large images into analyzable tiles and estimating PSF parameters
 - **Evaluate algorithm performance** through confusion matrices, accuracy metrics, and statistical analysis

-The core algorithm uses maximum likelihood estimation under different hypotheses (0 particles, 1 particle, 2 particles, etc.) and selects the best model using an information theoretic criterion.
+The core algorithm uses maximum likelihood estimation under different hypotheses (0 particles, 1 particle, 2 particles, etc.) and selects the best model using an information-theoretic criterion.

 ## Repository Structure